-Walter Bradford Cannon’s theory of “fight or flight,” (also referred to as acute stress response) states that the way the body reacts to a threat is physiologically similar to how it handles stress.
-When under stress, the adrenal medulla produces a flow of hormones resulting in the secretion of catecholamine, especially norepinephrine and epinephrine.
+Walter Bradford Cannon’s theory of “fight or flight” (also referred to as acute stress response) states that the way the body reacts to a threat is physiologically similar to how it handles stress.
+When under stress, the adrenal medulla produces a flow of hormones resulting in catecholamine’s secretion, especially norepinephrine and epinephrine.
 Whether your stress is a reaction to actual danger or “perceived danger” determines the extent to which it is healthy stress.

 IT’S ALL IN YOUR PERCEPTION

-Having the ability to recognize a real threat is a healthy survival tool; if there were no internal warning signs of danger, the person would surely get eaten by the tiger.
-When there is a misperceived threat, however, our body puts us in the exact same state of hyper-vigilance.
+The ability to recognize a real threat is a healthy survival tool; if there were no internal warning signs of danger, the person would surely get eaten by the tiger.
+However, when there is a misperceived threat, our body puts us in the same state of hyper-vigilance.
 This hypervigilance keeps the mind and body in constant awareness of one’s surroundings, using all 5 senses to excess.

-Unhealthy stress levels occur when fear is so high, an individual is walking around experiencing life in “fight or flight” even though the situation causing them distress is not life-threatening.
-For some people, especially those who have a history of trauma, their stress response is working in overtime.
-Individuals who experience life in a continuous state of hyperarousal reacting to unrealistic perceived stress as described above will benefit from seeking outside help to learn grounding techniques, coping skills, as well as the use of mindfulness as a part of their daily health routine.
-Under realistically perceived levels of stress, a healthy surge of adrenaline helps us to perform at our best.
+Unhealthy stress levels occur when fear is so high.
+An individual walks around experiencing life in “fight or flight” even though the situation causing them distress is not life-threatening.
+For some people, especially those who have a history of trauma, their stress response is working overtime.
+Individuals who experience life in a continuous state of hyperarousal reacting to unrealistic perceived stress as described above will benefit from seeking outside help to learn grounding techniques, coping skills, and the use of mindfulness as a part of their daily health routine.
+Under realistically perceived stress levels, a healthy surge of adrenaline helps us perform at our best.